Course Syllabus for College Algebra

 15. Rewrite logarithmic functions with different bases.

-16. Use properties of logarithms to evaluate, rewrite, expand or condense logarithmic
+16. Use properties of logarithms to evaluate, rewrite, expand or condense

 expressions.